CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Introduction

-\item Instead of \it{\nbd{W^*}modules} and \it{\nbd{W^*}correspondences}, we consequently use von Neumann modules and von Neumann correspondences.
+\item Instead of \phantomsection\it{\nbd{W^*}modules} {von Neumann!W@\nbd{W^*}} and \it{\nbd{W^*}correspondences}, we consequently use von Neumann modules and von Neumann correspondences .
 Despite the latter appear technically simpler -- or, better, the algebraic advantages of the notion lead (more) automatically to the solutions of technical problems --, the former appear still much more common.
 Therefore, we give a brief introduction to von Neumann modules and correspondences in Appendix \ref{vNAPP}.

 \item Last but not least, the terms defined in definitions are typeset in boldface italics.
 A word typeset in \bf{boldface}, means just to emphasize that word. \end{itemize}